Recorded by Arizal: Production and promotion

 The show was originally promoted in a six-second clip by Rooster Teeth on January 15, 2020, under the name "Record Keeper".
 The name was later changed as it was owned by another company.
 Rooster Teeth shared the first promo for the show on June 23.
 The same day, Badiola shared character designs of Arizal created for the show, and confirmed that Arizal is a Filipina.
 Rooster Teeth shared the second promo for the show on June 29.
 Christine Marie Cabanos, who voices Arizal, noted her enjoyment of portraying a Filipina lead character.
 Badiola hosted a Comic-Con@Home panel for the show in July.

 On September 21, Badiola hosted a RTX panel with Christine Marie Cabanos, Joshua Kazemi, and Kdin Jenzen, the latter who was moderating.
-The panel will be a "classic Q&A" which will focus on "any lingering thoughts about the creative process behind the prelude."
 In the panel, new merchandise related to the show was revealed, as was concept art, part of the original pitch of the show, with the word set thousands of years in the future on Earth.
 Badiola talked about the design of Arizal's room, how Arizal has a lot of physical items, and that she took inspiration from Atsuko "Akko" Kagar, the protagonist of Little Witch Academia, Izuku Midoriya / Deku, the protagonist of My Hero Academia in the design of Arizal, with her outfit based on school uniforms in the Philippines.
 At the same time, Kazemi described how Arizal values "physical things," said it was a "blast" to write the text messages between Arizal and her friends, and how the relationship Arizal had with the camera changed over the seas.
 Furthermore, Cabanos noted the emotional range she used in her voice overs, stated that Arizal's voice is close to her own, making her easy to voice the character, and explained how fun it was to voice Arizal as compared to those she voiced in the past, while pointing out how much the show means to the Asians and Filipino community.
 In the same panel, Badiola and Cabanos expressed excitement at "plans" for Arizal to travel outside her bedroom and into the wider world as a recordkeeper.
 Badiola added that there would be many "elements of storytime" with narration if there was a full season, while Arizal's sexuality (and gender) would be explored, and that there were a "lot" of LGBTQ characters in a "show proper" they originally pitched.

-On January 29, 2021, Badiola, when asked by a fan, said that there was "no news on a full season."
+On January 29, 2021, Badiola, when asked by a fan, said that there was "no news on a full season".